 Woo hooo!
 Go Tubing

 Many mountains or ski towns offer snow tubing hills.
 There is a cost involved with tubing, but that magic carpet or towrope ride up the hill saves your tired legs from climbing and makes it all worth it.
-Some tubing hills are on or near the resorts (like at Lake Tahoe Resorts such as Squaw Valley, Northstar and Heavenly) and others are a short drive away (such as with Park City and Steamboat).
+Some tubing hills are on or near the resorts (like at Lake Tahoe Resorts such as Palisades Tahoe, Northstar and Heavenly) and others are a short drive away (such as with Park City and Steamboat).
 At Keystone, you can find the tubing hill and other activities at the Nordic Center.
 At Vail, you can take the Eagle Bahn Gondola to Adventure ridge for tubing and other fun winter activities.

 You can also take your own sleds and fly down nature’s hills for free.
 But be sure to stay off private property.
 Do not sled on ski runs.
 Follow any signs or parking rules in an area.
 At the Resort at Squaw Creek in North Lake Tahoe, you can check out sleds to use right there on the property.